NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_karma_jester_ratio       0.5  // (Default: 0.5): Ratio of damage to Jesters, to be taken from karma

 // Sprint
-ttt_sprint_bonus_rel            0.4  // (Default: 0.4): The relative speed bonus given while sprinting.
-(0.1-2)
-ttt_sprint_big_crosshair        1    // (Default: 1): Makes the crosshair bigger while sprinting.
-ttt_sprint_regenerate_innocent  0.08 // (Default: 0.08): Sets stamina regeneration for innocents.
+ttt_sprint_enabled              1    // (Default: 1): Whether to enable sprinting.
+NOTE: Disabling sprinting doesn't hide the bar on the client UI but it will never change from being 100% full ttt_sprint_bonus_rel            0.4  // (Default: 0.4): The relative speed bonus given while sprinting.
+(0.1-2) ttt_sprint_big_crosshair        1    // (Default: 1): Makes the crosshair bigger while sprinting. ttt_sprint_regenerate_innocent  0.08 // (Default: 0.08): Sets stamina regeneration for innocents.
 (0.01-2)